victorarias/dashy/README.md

 dashy
 =====

-Simple dashboard system written in JavaScript using ØMQ and WebSockets (socket.io).
+Simple dashboard system written in JavaScript, running on Node.js and using and WebSockets (socket.io).

 This is just a proof of concept for now.
 I've been studying recently Node.js and its ecosystem and wanted to feel how easy it's to create apps like this using it.

 Install
 =====

-    brew install zeromq
     npm install

 Run